plutopiris23/password-list-creator/README.md

 this tool is for educational purposes only.

-it's a simple tool which returns a very good password list according to the given info. easy to use... but only use for legal stuff.
+it's a simple tool which returns a very good password list using the info you'll input. easy to use... but only use for legal stuff :).
-(anyway I made this for my personal use but... whatever.)
+(anyway I made this only for my personal use but... whatever.)

 //Installation